 4. Delight at a Flower Market

-One of Sao Paulo’s most original attractions is the CEAGESP flower market.
+One of the city’s most original attractions is the CEAGESP flower market.
 Located on the outskirts of the city, few outsiders come here.
-But at this large outdoor warehouse, on every Tuesday and Friday morning starting at about 5 am (and finishing by 8) you will discover the largest flower market in the world.
+But at this large outdoor warehouse, every Tuesday and Friday morning starting at about 5 am (and finishing by 8) you will discover the largest flower market in the world.
 At CEAGESP endless stalls of orchids, roses, and tulips, as well and exotic flowers only found in Brazil, create incredible smells and sights.

 Read More – Night Flower Market in Bangkok, Thailand